blankoslo/floq-db/README.md

     - `CREATE USER read_only WITH PASSWORD 'password';`
     - `CREATE USER trak WITH PASSWORD 'password';`
     - `CREATE USER trak_read_only WITH PASSWORD 'password';`

+## Script
+An alternative way to get the tables and data from one of the environments is using this [script](https://github.com/blankoslo/floq-db-replicate).